JimmyJimmbles/JimmyJimmbles/README.md

-- 👋 Ayo! what's up I am Jay, but online I go by @JimmyJimmbles || @JayJCodes.
+- 👋 Ayo!
+I am Jay, but online I go by @JimmyJimmbles || @JayJCodes.
 - 👀 I am interested in making things that I find fun, like robots, AI, and webapps!
-- 🌱 I am currently learning GOlang, python and ML.
+- 🌱 I am currently working with/learning Typescript/React, GOlang, Python and ML.
 - Dark mode for everything.

 I hope you enjoyed your time here!